 “... and some day I hope to study them."

-The traditional 40 rudiments are not very relevant in today’s music environment.
+Simply put, the traditional 40 rudiments are not very relevant in today’s music environment.
 You heard me... not relevant.
 I'm not saying useless or without value.
 There are some real gems among the rudiments, and some people have come up with some inspired interpretations.
-But as core study material, the rudiments have little to offer the drum set player.
+But as core study material, the rudiments have little to offer today's drum set player.

 I know you've learned some rudiments and that you use them all the time.
 That's good.
 You find good ideas wherever you can.
 But isn't it about time we stopped looking at the rudiments as some sort of holy grail or revealed truth?
 And maybe while we're at it, we should stop feeling guilty about not finding them useful … or even interesting.

 So the old saying applies: “Take what you like and leave the rest.”
 And don’t worry if you never get around to the rudiments.
-You’ll have lots of company.
+You have lots of company.